jipiboily/docs-1/docs/installation/firewall.rst

 To avoid this situation, your instance of Gemnasium Enterprise periodically sends a list of the packages (dependencies) used in your projects to https://sync.gemnasium.com
 In return, Gemnasium syncer provides all the metadata corresponding to this request, including the security advisories.
+Gemnasium keeps the following information in private log entries:

+* Timestamp of the current sync request
+* Customer (based on license key)
+* Gemnasium version used
+* Number of packages per type (gems, npms, ...)

 .. note:: Private dependencies are completely ignored by the syncer.

 Advisories can be created at any time on Gemnasium.com; that's why your instance synchronizes hourly.
-If one of your projects is using a dependency affected by a security issue, you will be instantly notified by your instance.
+If one of your projects is using a dependency affected by a security issue, you will be notified by your instance within the hour.

 .. note:: Gemnasium is using data (advisories) from security companies (partnerships only).
 Your data will never be submitted directly to these companies, but Gemnasium may share anonymized statistical data.